Armenians in Afghanistan: History

 In 1755, Jesuit missionary Joseph Tiefenthaler reported that Sultan Ahmad Shah Bahadur took several Armenian gunners from Lahore to Kabul.

 The Perso-Indian diocese at Julfa sent Armenian priests to the community; however, after the priest died in the 1830 no replacement was sent and services were conducted by the deacon.

-A number of early British explorers and travellers stayed with the Kabul Armenians including George Forster (1793), Edward Stirlng (1828) and Charles Masson (1832).
+A number of early British explorers and travellers stayed with the Kabul Armenians including George Forster (1793), Edward Stirling (1828) and Charles Masson (1832).
 When the missionary Joseph Wolff arrived in Kabul shortly after Masson, he preached in the Armenian church and by his account the community numbered about 23 people.
 In 1793 George Foster said there were around 100 Armenians in Kabul and there were also a few living in Kandahar and Herat.
 Alexander Burnes reported there were 21 Armenians in Kabul while General Josiah Harlan claims there were 15.
 Early travellers noted that the Armenians made wine, some were members of the Amir's personal body guard, the ghulam khana, others were traders and some owned land between the Bala Hisar and But Khak.

-James Lewis visited Afghanistan in the 19th century and documented his interactions with the Armenians of Afghanistan during his time in Kabul:
+Charles Masson (aka James Lewis) visited Afghanistan in the 19th century and documented his interactions with the Armenians of Afghanistan during his time in Kabul:

-In 1839 during the First Anglo-Afghan War (1839-1842) the Rev. G. Piggott, army chaplain of Bombay Army Division, visited the Armenian church in Kabul and baptised two Armenian children.
+In 1839 during the First Anglo-Afghan War (1839–1842) the Rev. G. Piggott, army chaplain of Bombay Army Division, visited the Armenian church in Kabul and baptised two Armenian children.
 In 1843 the Rev. I.N.
 Allen, who accompanied Gen. Pollock's Army of Retribution, also visited the Armenian church and recorded that: